-Hilltop Elementary School Discipline Positive Behavior Management Plan: "SOAR to Excellence"
+Hilltop Elementary School Discipline Positive Behavior Management Plan:

+"SOAR to Excellence"

 Rationale for SOAR: We commit to Educate for Excellence!
-Our goal is to create a learning environment where each student flourishes academically, socially and morally through the use of positive behavior interventions.
+Our goal is to create a learning environment where each student flourishes academically, socially and morally using Positive Behavior Interventions and Supports (PBIS).
 The Hilltop Elementary School Positive Behavior Management Plan is intended to help students be conscious of their behavioral choices, in order to foster self-direction and character education.
-We teach students that they have choices with options and consequences.
-Students need to choose behaviors that are in the best interest of themselves and others.
-We aim to leave students dignity intact.
+We teach students that they have choices with options and consequences through the use of behavior expectations established throughout all areas in our building (i.e. classroom, hallway, cafeteria, and playground etc.).
+Students need to choose behaviors that are in the best interest of themselves and others while aiming to leave a student's dignity intact.

+HES Fundamental Principles

-OUR Fundamental Principles We encourage students to demonstrate the following conscious behavior choices... following positive behaviors daily: Purpose of Fundamental Principles To teach the following conscious behavior choices...
+We encourage students to demonstrate the following positive behaviors daily:

 - S Safety First

-- 0 On Task
+- O On Task

 - A Always Respectful

 - R Responsible